vit0rr/portfolio/data/authors/default.md

 Passionate about development and open-source.
 I'm trying to build a better community making all my knowledge public.

-Here, you can find some technical content that I hope can help you with something.
+Here, you can find some contents that I hope can help you with something.